 Home page of Dr. Harmon D. Maher Jr.

-Water color by Anna-Turi Maher of glaciers and mountain ridges in northwest Svalbard.
+Painting by Anna-Turi Maher of fjord, glaciers and mountain ridges in northwest Svalbard (acrylic on wood).

-Short bio: I have taught a variety of geology courses (see list below) to undergraduates at the University of Nebraska at Omaha for 28 years.
+Short bio: I have greatly enjoyed teaching a variety of geology courses (see list below) to undergraduates at the University of Nebraska at Omaha for 33 years.
 My pedagogic foci are on undergraduate research, experential learning in the field, and earth system science.
-Current research interests are in structural geology and tectonics, focused on the area of Spitsbergen (Norway), and on the Tertiary Great Plains strain/stress history, with minor forays into the history and philosophy of geology.
+Current research foci are the structural geology and tectonics of Svalbard (Norway), the Tertiary of the Great Plains, diagenetically driven deformation, and minor forays into the history and philosophy of geology.
 I have also spent time in administration as Interim Associate Vice Chancellor for Research and Creative Activity and as department chair.
 Complete vita.

 Pages for courses previously taught:

 Image to upper right: Painting of composite chalcedony vein and clastic dike from the badlands of South Dakota.
 Note the distinctive vertical fluting on the vein/dike outer surface.
 Painting done by Anna-Turi Maher